Blogging for Money – The Easy Way…

 CPA stands for Cost Per Action/Acquisition, as you get paid when people perform a specific task.
 These are somewhat similar to affiliate links, but the traffic can be easier to convert depending on the situation at hand.

-If an advertiser is looking to build a mailing list, they may pay you for everyone that clicks on your links and signs up to their newsletter.
+If an advertiser is looking to build an email list, they may pay you for everyone that clicks on your links and signs up to their newsletter.
 This means that you earn without anyone making a single purchase, which could translate to a large income in the long-run.

 CPA offers can be useful in just about any niche.
 However, they are especially popular among entertainment and lifestyle blogs, since many of these revolve around entering contests and fun sweepstakes.